pwittchen/interview-questions/questions-for-the-employer.md

 - Do you use issue tracking system?
 Which one?
 - Do you use Continuous Integration Server?
 Which one?
 - Do you use Version Control System?
 Which one?
+- Do you use Static Code Analysis?
+- Do you have project code style defined?
 - Do you pratice code reviews?
 - Do you practice pair programming?
 - Do you practice clean code principles at work?